Frequently Asked Questions

 A 35% discount will be extended to patients who can pay their balance in full prior to receiving services.

-- I keep receiving calls from HumanArc and/or Firstsource.
+I keep receiving calls from Centauri.
 Are they part of Cleveland Clinic?

-HumanArc and Firstsource are two vendors utilized by Cleveland Clinic to help patients obtain Medicaid if they are eligible.
-Compliance with these vendors is important for qualifying for financial assistance if Medicaid is not approved.
+Centauri is a vendor utilized by Cleveland Clinic to help patients obtain Medicaid if they are eligible.
+Compliance with this vendor is important for qualifying for financial assistance if Medicaid is not approved.

-When a patient calls Cleveland Clinic to make an appointment in a specific department, the Patient Service Representative at the front desk will direct you to a Financial Counselor.
-At this time, the financial counselor will go over the self pay policy for Cleveland Clinic.
+When a patient calls Cleveland Clinic to make an appointment in a specific department, the Patient Service Representative at the front desk will direct you to a Patient Financial Advocate.
+At this time, the Patient Financial Advocate will go over the self pay policy for Cleveland Clinic.

 Based on your individual situation, you may want to consider a variety of financial resources.
 A social worker is available to help you identify organizations, government agencies and other resources that might offer assistance.
 For social work assistance, call 216.444.6554.